We all know that we need our ears to hear, but did you know that your ears also play an essential role in your balance and spatial orientation?

 Dizziness From Microsuction is Temporary

 If dizziness occurs, it usually lasts for a few short minutes.
-Once the cold air inside the ear canal is warmed up again, the dizzy feeling will subside.
+The dizzy feeling will subside once the cold air inside the ear canal is warmed up again.

 Let your Ear Health practitioner know if you experience dizziness during or immediately after the procedure.
 It’s best to remain still and not move suddenly until any dizzy feeling has subsided.
 Trying to stand or move too quickly could cause you to lose your balance.